damilareajisafe/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello

 12-directory_permissions - A script that creates a directory called my_dir with permissions 751 in the working directory.

+13-change_group - A script that changes the group owner to school for the file hello

+The file hello will be in the working directory